What are the most important Google Analytics eCommerce metrics and KPIs for your store?

 Keeping track of how many people are submitting your forms and getting added to your email list is important.
 That data can help you make better decisions that’ll increase your revenue.

-Using the MonsterInsights Forms addon is the easy way to track form submissions in Google Analytics.
-With the Forms addon, you don’t have to create a separate Google Analytics goal for every form on your site.
+Using the MonsterInsights Forms addon is the easiest way to track form submissions in Google Analytics.
+With the Forms addon, you don’t have to go through any setup in Google Analytics or Google Tag Manager to track your forms.

 When you activate the addon, it automatically tracks form submissions as a Google Analytics event without any further setup.
 Open your report to see impressions, conversions, and conversion rate for each form: